 The true winners in this game, however, are the families and Law Enforcement that have hopefully received pieces of new information that can help bring these people home.
 The investigation is gamified but there is a real family looking for answers behind each subject.
 I hope that we made even a slight dent in these cases and look forward to updates on the subjects.

-If you are interested in helping Trace Labs locate missing people, you don’t need to wait for a CTF event, you can join their slack channel and Trello board to participate in ongoing cases and help all year round.
+If you are interested in helping Trace Labs locate missing people, you don’t need to wait for a CTF event, you can join their discord community and Trello board to participate in ongoing cases and help all year round.